Iologyinc/DotNet_RabbitMQ_HelloWorld/README.md

 # DotNet RabbitMQ Hello World!

-This project is a basic script displaying the cord functionality of integrating RabbitMQ with a DotNet application.
+This project is a basic script displaying the core functionality of integrating RabbitMQ with a DotNet application.

 ## Installation